YourWaifuIsShip/Azur-Lane-Guides/readme.md

 ## Featured news and Changelog
 ```
+[30/12/2019]
+TIER GUIDE UPDATED
+Swirling Cherry Blossoms units have been added, a few tierings have been revised, the images are now all fine!

 [11/12/2019]
 OH BOY THERE'S A LOT OF NEW STUFF TO TALK ABOUT HOLY MEATBALLS
 So you'll have noticed by now most of the images are currently suffering from a bad case of "link broken"; that is because the wiki has disabled hotlinking, which means I'll have to grab every single icon and chibi out there and personally rehost it on my GitHub in order to have them show.
 It's not hard, but it's long and tedious, so I'll fix one hull class per day.